 - Market Transformation for Energy Efficiency (MTEE):

-Under MTEE, two programmes have been developed i.e. Bachat Lamp Yojana(BLY) and Super-Efficient Equipment Programme (SEEP).
+Under MTEE, two programs have been developed i.e. Bachat Lamp Yojana(BLY) and Super-Efficient Equipment Programme (SEEP).

 - Energy Efficiency Financing Platform (EEFP):

-This is a platform for the creation of mechanisms that would help finance demand-side management programmes in all sectors by capturing future energy savings.
-Under this, MoUs have been signed with financial institutions to work together for the development of energy efficiency market and for the identification of issues related to this market development.
+This is a platform for the creation of mechanisms that would help finance demand-side management programs in all sectors by capturing future energy savings.
+Under this, MoUs have been signed with financial institutions to work together for the development of the energy efficiency market and the identification of issues related to this market development.

 - Framework for Energy Efficient Economic Development (FEEED):

-This is for development of fiscal instruments to promote energy efficiency.
-Under this two initiative are taken:
+This is for the development of fiscal instruments to promote energy efficiency.
+Under this two initiatives are taken:

-Partial Risk Guarantee Fund for Energy Efficiency (PRGFEE) is risk sharing mechanism to provide commercial banks with a partial coverage of risk involved in extending loans for energy efficiency projects.
+Partial Risk Guarantee Fund for Energy Efficiency (PRGFEE) is risk risk-sharing mechanism to provide commercial banks with a partial coverage of risk involved in extending loans for energy efficiency projects.